-· Deborah Marquez (Founding Director) was born in Havana, Cuba and trained at the Provincial Ballet School “Alejo Carpentier” and later at the National Ballet School in Havana.
-When she graduated at 1993 .She trained and danced under the direction of Laura Alonso, for several years .
-In 2000 she join National Ballet of Cuba under the direction of Alicia Alonso ,performing around the world before coming to the United States to dance with Ballet Florida, in 2002 under the leadership of Marie Hale.
-She danced professionally for 20 years, as described below.
+Marquez was born in Havana, Cuba and trained at the Provincial Ballet School, “Alejo Carpentier,” and later at the National Ballet School in Havana under the direction of Laura Alonso.
+In 2000 she joined the National Ballet of Cuba under the direction of Alicia Alonso where she performed throughout the world in numerous roles.
+In 2002 Deborah moved to the United States to dance with Ballet Florida, under the leadership of Marie Hale.
+She continued to danced professionally for more than 20 years, as described below.

 924 North Dixie Highway Lake Worth, FL 33460

 Ballet Arts Dance Company is a 501 (c) (3) Charitable Organization, and is sponsored in part by

 The Cultural Council for Palm Beach County, Palm Beach County, and thoughtful and generous donors.